fornwall/rust-script/docs/README.md

 The following environment variables are provided to scripts by `rust-script`:

-- `CARGO_SCRIPT_BASE_PATH`: the base path used by `rust-script` to resolve relative dependency paths.
+- `RUST_SCRIPT_BASE_PATH`: the base path used by `rust-script` to resolve relative dependency paths.
 Note that this is *not* necessarily the same as either the working directory, or the directory in which the script is being compiled.

-- `CARGO_SCRIPT_PKG_NAME`: the generated package name of the script.
+- `RUST_SCRIPT_PKG_NAME`: the generated package name of the script.

-- `CARGO_SCRIPT_SAFE_NAME`: the file name of the script (sans file extension) being run.
+- `RUST_SCRIPT_SAFE_NAME`: the file name of the script (sans file extension) being run.
 For scripts, this is derived from the script's filename.
 May also be `"expr"` or `"loop"` for those invocations.

-- `CARGO_SCRIPT_SCRIPT_PATH`: absolute path to the script being run, assuming one exists.
+- `RUST_SCRIPT_PATH`: absolute path to the script being run, assuming one exists.
 Set to the empty string for expressions.

 ## Templates